Mansour bin Zayed congratulates Sultan Al Qasimi on the victory of the Sharjah team in the President's Cup

-His Highness also congratulated all the players, the technical and administrative staff, and the club’s fans and fans, for achieving the Cup of His Highness the President of the State, praising the team’s performance, wishing it more achievements.
+His Highness also congratulated all the players, the technical and administrative staff, and the club’s fans and fans for achieving the His Highness the President’s Cup, praising the team’s performance, wishing it more achievements.

-For his part, His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi expressed his thanks and appreciation to His Highness Sheikh Mansour bin Zayed Al Nahyan for congratulating him, wishing sports in the UAE further progress under the leadership of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him.
+For his part, His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi expressed his thanks and appreciation to His Highness Sheikh Mansour bin Zayed Al Nahyan for his congratulations, wishing sports in the UAE further progress under the leadership of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State.

 #Mansour #bin #Zayed #congratulates #Sultan #Qasimi #victory #Sharjah #team #Presidents #Cup